Harold Rosen (educationalist)

 Harold Rosen (25 June 1919 – 31 July 2008) was an American-born British educationalist who lived in the UK for most of his life.
 His particular field was teaching English, and he eventually became an academic at the Institute of Education, part of London University.

-He was a communist activist in the 1930s; after World War II, he became an English teacher and later a teacher trainer; he became a major figure in leftwing thinking in education after leaving the Communist Party in 1957; and he played an important part in debates and developments in the fields of language teaching and primary education, particularly in the 1960s and 1970s.
+In his youth, following the lead of his mother and grandfather, Rosen was a communist activist.
+After World War II, he became an English teacher and later a teacher trainer.
+He became a major figure in left-wing thinking in education after leaving the Communist Party in 1957.
+In the 1960s and 1970s, he played an important part in debates and developments in the fields of language teaching and primary education.

 Biography

 Origins and youth

-Rosen was born at Brockton, Massachusetts, on 25 June 1919.
-His mother, Rose, was a Communist activist from the East End of London.
-Her mother's father and his own father, Morris (Moshe) Rosen, were Jewish emigrants from Eastern Europe, and his mother's father had joined the Social Democratic Federation, Britain's first independent socialist party.
+Rosen was born at Brockton, Massachusetts, on 25 June 1919, only son and third child of Morris (Moshe) Rosen, a shoe worker and trade unionist and a Jewish emigrant from Eastern Europe, and his wife, Rose, a disabled garment worker and Communist activist born at Whitechapel in the East End of London.
+His mother's father, Joseph Hyams, was also a Jewish emigrant from Eastern Europe; he was a "sweatshop worker" in a boys' cap factory and had joined the Social Democratic Federation, Britain's first independent socialist party.
 When Rosen was two years old, his parents separated, and he was taken to the East End by his mother.
 He was brought up in a mainly observant Jewish environment but in a strongly secular and Communist home.
 He recalled: "The whole family were atheists.
 But my grandfather had a very sophisticated approach to how to relate to the majority of people who were religious.
 He was very hard on religion but did not make futile gestures to offend religious people."
 Rosen was educated at the local state elementary and grammar schools.